 Website Redesign Progress.
-Most colleges have undertaken the process of redesigning their websites to align with guided pathways.
-Colleges are ensuring that students and the community have access to guided pathways information on the website.
-Many colleges redesigned websites to have pathways information front and center.
+Most colleges have undertaken the process of redesigning their websites with guided pathways, with many placing this information front and center.

-- Central Texas College continues to update the "Explore Programs" webpage which contains videos, career information, potential earnings, pathway maps including stackable degrees/certificates, certificate/degree maps laid out by semester, course information, contact information, and more.
+- Central Texas College continues to update the "Explore Programs" webpage which contains videos, career information, potential earnings, pathway maps including stackable degrees/certificates, certificate/ degree maps laid out by semester, course information, contact information, and more.
 Dallas College has been intentional about ensuring pertinent information is provided on the website by pathway; this standard practice has received kudos form student and non-student consumers.
 Programs are marketed on the Houston Community College website on each program page, which displays areas of study, number employed by program, annual job openings, annual median salary, and Marketable Skills.
 The Southwest Texas Junior College website is organized by pathway, which includes a link to the students to success coach and visuals that enhance the students' sense of belonging.
 Victoria College redesigned the website to be by pathways so students can have easy access to program information and advisor information by pathway. - The North Central Texas College website was overhauled by emphasizing Pathways on its landing page, improving navigation features, ensuring academic programs showed transfer information, and workforce programs showed career outlooks.
 Odessa College ensured that educational pathways were two clicks from the home page and that courses were listed in sequential order and paired for rigor and relevance.

-Paris Junior College placed programs on the main page of the college website.
+- Paris Junior College placed programs on the main page of the college website.
 Tarrant County College redesigned the website around Pathways so that when a student comes to explore, they first choose a pathway, then look at the programs in that pathway.
-Vernon College's website is organized by Pathway so that all academic, CTE, and CE programs have information pertaining to the degree, length, location, when it is offered, and why a student should choose the path.

-- Several colleges, such as Lamar State College Orange, Laredo College, Texarkana College, and Tyler Junior College noted that they changed their Catalogs to search by meta-major, pathways, or program. - Some colleges are in the process of standing up new websites.
+Vernon College's website is organized by Pathway so that all academic, CTE, and CE programs have information pertaining to the degree, length, location, when it is offered, and why a student should choose the path. - Several colleges, such as Lamar State College Orange, Laredo College, Texarkana College, and Tyler Junior College noted that they changed their Catalogs to search by meta-major, pathways, or program. - Some colleges are in the process of standing up new websites.
 Temple College invested in a new URL for the college website that will be designed with the student in mind.
 Texas Southmost College is rolling out a new website that will have consistency across programs with current information for students, advisors, and the community on program requirements.
 Wharton County Junior College hired a website designer that asked the public for feedback; the new website will include programs organized by meta-major.